Enhancing the statistical evaluation of earthquake forecasts -- An application to Italy: Further technical details and results for Section

 \section{Further technical details and results for Section \ref{sec:scoring}}

-{B\arabic{figure}} {B\arabic{table}} {B\arabic{equation}} In this appendix, we provide further technical details and supplementary results for Section \ref{sec:scoring}.
+In this appendix, we provide further technical details and supplementary results for Section~\ref{sec:scoring}.
 Throughout, the scoring function $\myS$ is the Poisson scoring function at \eqref{eq:Poisson}.
 Whenever feasible, we present formulas in the generic spatio-temporal setting of earthquake forecasts, where there are $C$ grid cells and $T$ regularly spaced test times, with earthquake count $y_{c,t}$ in grid cell $c \in \{ 1, \ldots, C \}$ at time $t \in \{ 1, \ldots, T \}$.
 In the specific case of the OEF-Italy there are $C = 8993$ grid cells and $T = 5514$ test times.

-\subsection{Quantities in Figure \ref{fig:score.IG.IGPE} panels}
+\subsection{Quantities in Figure~\ref{fig:score.IG.IGPE} panels}

-We give technical details for the quantities displayed in the four panels of Figure \ref{fig:score.IG.IGPE}.
+We give technical details for the quantities displayed in the four panels of Figure~\ref{fig:score.IG.IGPE}.
 To this end, suppose that model $j$ issues forecasts in the form of expected cell counts $x_{c,t}^{(\hsp j)}$.
 As defined at \eqref{eq:Sbar_t}, the spatially aggregated score of model $j$ at time $t$ is

-which is the quantity plotted against time $t$ in the first (top) panel in Figure \ref{fig:score.IG.IGPE}, where the index $j$ stands for the LM, FCM, LG, SMA, and LRWA model, respectively.
-The second panel in Figure \ref{fig:score.IG.IGPE} shows the daily score difference
+which is the quantity plotted against time $t$ in the first (top) panel in Figure~\ref{fig:score.IG.IGPE}, where the index $j$ stands for the LM, FCM, LG, SMA, and LRWA model, respectively.
+The second panel in Figure~\ref{fig:score.IG.IGPE} shows the daily score difference

 where the index $j$ stands for the FCM, LG, SMA, and LRWA model, and the index $k$ for the LM model.

 Not surprisingly, plots of daily Poisson scores or daily Poisson score difference are highly irregular.
 To obtain smoother curves, one can plot the cumulative score difference